os-migrate/os-migrate/docs/src/user/walkthrough.rst

 are needed to bootstrap the new cluster.
 As hardware resources free up in the original cluster, they can be gradually added to the new cluster.

-OS-Migrate strictly uses the official OpenStack API and does not utilize direct database access or other methods to export or import data.
-The Ansible playbooks contained in OS-Migrate are idempotent.
+OS Migrate strictly uses the official OpenStack API and does not utilize direct database access or other methods to export or import data.
+The Ansible playbooks contained in OS Migrate are idempotent.
 If a command fails, you can retry with the same command.

 .. figure:: https://raw.githubusercontent.com/os-migrate/os-migrate/main/media/walkthrough/2020-06-24-osp-migrate-fig1.png?sanitize=true